Delhi Court Delays Notice in National Herald Case | Law-Order

 - India

-In a significant development, a Delhi court declined to issue a notice on Friday to Congress leaders Sonia Gandhi and Rahul Gandhi in the National Herald money laundering case.
-This decision came amidst a plea from the Enforcement Directorate (ED).
+A Delhi court has temporarily withheld notices to Congress figures Sonia and Rahul Gandhi regarding the National Herald money laundering case.
+Special judge Vishal Gogne made the decision following a plea from the Enforcement Directorate (ED), which requested consideration of its complaint, akin to a chargesheet, despite needing to hear the accused.

-Special Judge Vishal Gogne, handling the case, emphasized that the court's satisfaction is prerequisite to issuing a notice, especially before taking cognizance under new legal provisions that require hearing the accused.
+Judge Gogne emphasized the importance of being fully satisfied before making any formal decisions, noting missing documents in the chargesheet.
+Consequently, the ED was instructed to provide the missing documentation, with a subsequent hearing scheduled for May 2.

-The court identified missing documents in the chargesheet, instructing the ED to submit them before a notice is considered.
-The case is adjourned until May 2 for further proceedings.
+The ED insists on being transparent with the court and offers the accused a chance to present their case.
+The investigating officer has been tasked with rectifying any document-related issues.
+This development stems from a 2021 investigation initiated by a complaint by Subramanian Swamy.

 (With inputs from agencies.)